strambinienea/ASA-Automates/README.md

 - `utils/`: Contains utility functions used throughout the agent.
 Contains the `logger.js` file, which is used to log messages to the console.

+## Special Case - Single Corridor Map

+In the case of a single corridor map, when `DUAL_AGENT` mode is active, the agents will automatically switch to a special mode called `Hand2Hand`.
+This is done because agents will block each other path, either when delivering or collecting a parcel.
+Each agent will check if they are able to reach a depot or a spawn tile; in case they are not able to do that they will enter a special mode, either `GATHER` or `DELIVER`, depending if the agent can reach a spawn or depot respectively.
+Through a message the other agent will be informed about the intention of the agent, and will fulfill the missing role.

+> **NOTE**: If an agent is not able to fulfill a role received in the message, it will throw an error and crash.

+Each role has a different function that generates options.

+#### DELIVER

+The `DELIVER` agent will stay at the depot, waiting for parcels to be delivered.
+At the beginning it will define a common delivery area, a tile which should be reachable by both agents, and will communicate it to the other agent via a message.
+It will then wait for the other agent to deliver parcels, and will collect them when they are available.

+#### GATHER

+The `GATHER` agent will roam the map, looking for parcels to collect.
+It will collect them and deliver them to the delivery area received by the other agent.
+If it is not able to reach the delivery area, it will move to one of the spawn points in the map, waiting for a new parcel to be spawned.

 ## Environment Variables

 The agent can be configured using environment variables.
 The following variables are available: